-NEW YORK, NY -- Doyle will hold an auction of Coins, Bank Notes and Postage Stamps on Tuesday, April 30, 2019 at 1pm.
-The sale showcases United States and World coins, bank notes, and stamps, including many rarities, from a number of prominent collections and estates.
+NEW YORK, NY -- Doyle held a highly successful auction of Coins, Bank Notes and Postage Stamps on April 30, 2019.
+The sale showcased United States and World coins, bank notes, and stamps, including many rarities, from a number of prominent collections and estates.

 United States 1915 Panama-Pacific Complete Set of Five Coins

-Highlighting the sale is a rare United States 1915 Panama-Pacific complete set of five coins in the original case with descriptive leaflet (est. $190,000-210,000).
-The set has been graded by Numismatic Guaranty Corporation with an astounding grade of Mint State 65 for the $50 round and a the high grade of Mint State 63 for the $50 Octagonal, the $2 ½ is MS 66+, $1 and 50 Cents both MS 62.
-They are presented in the original velvet lined case, which is also in excellent condition, along with the printed sheet detailing the coins.
+Highlighting the sale was a rare United States 1915 Panama-Pacific complete set of five coins that sold for a remarkable $300,000, well over its estimate of $190,000-210,000.
+The set had been graded by Numismatic Guaranty Corporation with an astounding grade of Mint State 65 for the $50 round and a the high grade of Mint State 63 for the $50 Octagonal, the $2 ½ is MS 66+, $1 and 50 Cents both MS 62.
+They were presented in the original velvet lined case, which is also in excellent condition, along with the printed sheet detailing the coins.

 The five commemorative coins were issued for the 1915 Panama-Pacific International Exposition in San Francisco, partially to celebrate the opening of the Panama Canal August 15, 1914, as well as the revival of the Bay Area following the 1906 earthquake and fire.
 The set was conceived by entrepreneur Farran Zerbe, and a special hydraulic press was brought in from the Philadelphia mint to strike the enormous $50 Round and $50 Octagonal pieces.
 The massive press weighing approximately 14 tons and with a striking power of 450 tons was shipped by rail for this special occasion.